chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * If you are more experienced with midi you should know how to configure your preferred sound generator to receive from the Concert Keyboardist default output.
 * If you have a midi keyboard attached to your computer you can configure Concert Keyboardist to receive from it.
 Use the "Audio and Midi Settings" command in the File menu to open the settings dialog.
 Click next to your midi controller to make it active and close the dialog.
 Concert Keyboardist will remember this setting between sessions and it will remain available as long as your controller is active when Concert Keyboardist is started.

+## Installation and Setup on a Windows

+Concert Keyboardist is compatible with Windows 7 and Windows 10 (possibly Windows XT but this has not been tested).
+To install:

+* Copy the Concert keyboardist application to your Program Files folder.
+* Copy the included folder of example files to anywhere you choose.
+Possibly your Documents folder, Desktop, or a folder where you keep midi files.
+* If you are familiar with VST plugins and have any on your computer, load a suitable one (e.g. piano) as described in the Plugin Management Tools section below, and configure the Concert Keyboardist audio output as described in the Audio Settings section below.
+* You can also play by routing midi from Concert keyboardist to a exteral sound generator: a DAW, softsynth or hardware synthesizer.
+    * If your external sound generator has a virtual midi input port choose it as the Concert Keyboardist midi output:  Click on the Audio/Midi Settings tool in the CK toolbar and choose that output.
+    * If your external sound generator does not have a virtual midi input port you will need to install a virtual midi routing driver such as [LoopBee](http://www.nerds.de/en/loopbe1.html).
+Then choose it as the output to Concert Keyboardist and the input port on your sound generator.
+    * In your sound generator choose a suitable sound such as piano.

 <!-- ![](../Common/img/CKMainWindow.jpg) -->